A year ago today we lost our beloved Emma. We have missed our sweet, beautiful girl so much. Not a day goes by that we don’t talk about or to her.

 Friday was Scorpio’s 11th birthday.
 Given that it was his first birthday he would celebrate with us and Ufi not being here, we really wanted to make it special.

 A Beautiful day in the Neighborhood is the movie about Mr. Rogers’s relationship with a journalist who profiled him for an issue of Esquire in 1998.
-This movie, unlike the documentary Won’t you be my Neighbor, does not talk much about Mr. Rogers’s life or his show; instead, it focuses on his relationship with the journalist.
+This movie, unlike the documentary Won’t you be my Neighbor, does not talk much about Mr. Rogers’s life or his show; instead, it focuses on his relationship with the… Continue reading Reviewing a Beautiful Day in the Neighborhood

 Knowing this is going to be Ufi’s last Thanksgiving, Mom and I decided we would have it at home.
 It was everything we wanted Ufi to have for his last Thanksgiving.

 It has been more than two months since our beloved Emma left us.
 Mom and I still talk about our sweetheart every day.
 Her ashes still sit on the couch, where she loved to sleep.
-We talk to her when we walk by her favorite bush; the bush she would almost always pretend she was hiding under.
-Our Emma may be gone.
-She will never be forgotten.
+We talk to her when we walk by her favorite bush; the bush she would almost always pretend she was… Continue reading Missing Emma

 Over the last two days, Ufi has taken a noticeable turn for the worse.
 There is no longer reason for hope that he is cancer-free.
 My heart is crushed.